txst54/webosu/README.md

 # ¡nso

+A fork of 111116's webosu.
+Added a section in settings for custom hitsounds.
+Hitsounds must be in the .ogg format and multiple can be dragged in at once.
+Here is a list of the required hitsounds:
+[
+'normal-hitnormal.ogg',
+'normal-hitwhistle.ogg',
+'normal-hitfinish.ogg',
+'normal-hitclap.ogg',
+'normal-slidertick.ogg',
+'soft-hitnormal.ogg',
+'soft-hitwhistle.ogg',
+'soft-hitfinish.ogg',
+'soft-hitclap.ogg',
+'soft-slidertick.ogg',
+'drum-hitnormal.ogg',
+'drum-hitwhistle.ogg',
+'drum-hitfinish.ogg',
+'drum-hitclap.ogg',
+'drum-slidertick.ogg',
+'combobreak.ogg',
+]
+Without these, webosu will automatically default to normal hitsounds.
+Any corrupt hitsounds will be replaced with default ones.

+Original README:
 A browser rhythm game where players click circles following rhythm of the music.

 Powered by [PixiJS](https://www.pixijs.com).
 Beatmap source: [Sayobot](https://osu.sayobot.cn).